 As fall foliage fades, and crisp temperatures sweep Dutchess County, planning a cozy getaway sounds more and more enticing.
 Winter is the perfect time to escape, even if it’s within driving distance!
 Pack the car, unplug, and hit the road for a slower pace on this Winter Road Trip to some of Dutchess’ quaint towns.

 Located in the heart of this quaint village is The Millerton Inn.
 The 11-room boutique hotel features a New American Mediterranean restaurant and Tap Room.
-Embracing the richness of the Hudson Valley's agricultural offerings, the Inn’s dining room offers a seasonal menu using local ingredients not only from neighboring farms, but from their own as well.
+Embracing the richness of the Hudson Valley's agricultural offerings, the Inn’s dining room offers a seasonal menu using local ingredients.
 Truly the perfect option for your visit to Millerton, this hotel embraces the culture of the neighborhood and the ancient bones of the building.
 Centrally located, it’s so easy to get to any shops, restaurants, theaters, bars, or wherever you may be going by foot.
 Their friendly staff will make sure you have a memorable stay!

-If you’re looking to explore local spots of Millerton, stroll down Main Street for some tapas at 52 Main.
-A place to experience ‘Spanish tradition with American flair’ through their flavorful menu featuring items like Braised Chicken Empanadas, Tuna Poke Avocado and Paella.
+If you’re looking to explore local spots of Millerton, stroll down Main Street for several options.
 Keep things casual and quirky at the Oakhurst Diner.
 The retro-style digs will leave you feeling nostalgic, while the menu has a little something for everyone!
-With diner classics like a Turkey Club or Meatloaf with Mashed Potatoes, or modern take with dishes like Quinoa Bowl or Beyond Meat Vegan Burger.
+With diner classics like a turkey club or meatloaf with mashed potatoes, or modern take with dishes like quinoa bowl or beyond meat vegan burger.
+Of course, the cafe at Harney and Sons is also a local favorite.
 Come hungry and leave satisfied!

 Start your day with a cup o' joe at All That Java - a tiny coffee house concept built on a semi-permanent trailer tucked right behind Hotel Tivoli.
 Owner Samantha Sapienza grew up locally, and on a visit home after living in Seattle for 15 years, she began to dream of bringing the ‘mobile coffee shop’ to the east coast.
 After getting a caffeine kick, soak in this small town community and experience its art, culture, and nature.
 Pop into the Tivoli Artists Gallery to admire art from over 40 artists.
 Keep up-to-date on their latest monthly exhibits!
-Although COVID has put a halt on some of Dutchess’ beloved attractions, stay tuned for future opportunities to get a glimpse into the fantastic works being safely developed, rehearsed, and filmed at Kaatsbaan Cultural Park.
 Connect with nature on the trails at Tivoli Bays Wildlife Management Area, which lead to tranquil Hudson River lookouts.
 Or make your way up to Clermont State Historic Site - a property with miles of trails and river views that borders Dutchess and Columbia counties.

 For your morning jaunt, grab pastries from Tivoli Bread & Baking with a selection of breads, muffins, sticky buns and more.
-If you’re not choosing to dine at Hotel Tivoli’s on-site restaurant, catty-corner is a local favorite for Mexican staples.
-Make the short walk to enjoy fresh, authentic dishes accompanied by a margarita at Santa Fe!
+If you’re not choosing to dine at Hotel Tivoli’s on-site restaurant, Santa Fe is a local favorite for Mexican staples.
+Make the short walk to enjoy fresh, authentic dishes accompanied by a margarita.
+Tivoli General is another fantastic option that has something for everyone; early-day menus feature eclectic sandwiches, coffee creations and unique baked goods (think black sesame shortbread or local apple-cheese danish) while everchanging late-night menus offer savory fare.
+In fact, Chef Roy Choi us a big fan!
+"This is maybe my favorite town in the world.
+I'm in Tivoli, New York, and this breakfast sandwich is insane.
+They make an incredible cortado here," he said on an Instagram reel, while enjoying breakfast at Tivoli General.

 Right in the heart of downtown and conveniently located near the Metro-North stop, the Station Inn Pawling is the perfect place for your Pawling getaway.
 This boutique inn is ‘where country charm meets city-cool accommodations’.
 The ten rooms offer cozy, comfortable and crispy clean space to unwind.